Verification

 Run /uc:doc-code-verification-mode after major changes, before releases, or as a periodic audit.
 You can scope it to a specific directory, topic, or run it across the entire project.

-Two dimensions of verification
+Three dimensions of verification

 Code-documentation accuracy